Xilinx/Vitis_Libraries/motor_control/docs/src/tutorial.rst

    :scale: 70%
    :align: center

-According to waveform, the measured latency is 504.750ns from sampling commands to outputting ratios (50 cycles)
+According to waveform, the measured latency is 504.750ns from sampling commands to outputting ratios (50 cycles).

 Verify latency of pwm_cycle